foyjunnesa/humanitarian-health-aid/README.md

 # Humanitarian Health-Aid

-This project is About Health-Aid Services(https://github.com/facebook/create-react-app).
+This project is About Health-Aid Services [visit website](https://distracted-perlman-df7324.netlify.app/).

 ## Important Features of this Project

-This project is about medical services.This is a digital platform for any treatment take by online.
+- This project is about medical services.This is a digital platform for any treatment take by online.
-In this plaftform pepole can easily live counscule with best doctor.
+- In this plaftform pepole can easily live counscule with best doctor.
-Any time pepole can take serial by online meet with doctor.
+- Any time pepole can take serial by online meet with doctor.
-Very fast responsive customer care for know about our services. we have more specilist docotor in this platfrom. we have more specilist docotor in this Humanitarian Health-Aid.
+- Very fast responsive customer care for know about our services.
+- we have more specilist docotor in this platfrom.
+- we have more specilist docotor in this Humanitarian Health-Aid.

 ### Uses tools and framework

-JavaScript
+1. JavaScript

-React
+2. React

-JSX
+3. JSX

-Basic CSS
+4. Basic CSS

-React Bootstrap
+5. React Bootstrap

 ### `npm test`